Barakkol33/docs/defensive-programming/README.md

 A methodology aimed at building resilient and predictable code.

-In distributed systems and client-server architectures, errors can occur due to latency, partial failures, and unexpected data — defensive techniques ensure that the system remains correct and recoverable.
+In distributed systems and client-server architectures, errors can occur due to latency, partial failures, and unexpected data
+— defensive techniques ensure that the system remains correct and recoverable.

 # System Design

-## Programming Concepts
+## Concepts

 - Correctness: Code should meet its specifications under all valid inputs.
 - Complexity: Keep algorithms efficient and simple.
 - Flexibility: Write modular, reusable components that can evolve.
   - Weak Coupling: Modules should have minimal dependencies on each other, meaning one module knows as little as possible about the implementation details of others.
     Achieved by relying on interfaces instead of concrete classes. (צמידות)
   - Strong Cohesion: Elements within a module (like a class or function) are tightly related, logically connected, and focused on a single, well-defined purpose. (לכידות)
 - Use Cases: Define concrete user stories to clarify expected behavior.

 ## User Stories

-Use cases and user stories describe *what the user wants to do* and *why*, helping designers and developers understand functional requirements and user behavior.
+Use cases and user stories describe what the user wants to do and why, helping designers and developers understand functional requirements and user behavior.

 ## UML (Unified Modeling Language)

 Standardized visual language used to model, design, and document software systems.

-Has multiple relationship types.
+It has multiple relationship types.

 ### 1. Association (→)

 - Meaning: A general relationship where one class uses or knows another.
 - Multiplicity: 1-to-1, 1-to-many, or many-to-many.
-- Example: `User` 0..* →  1 `Account` (“A user has one or more accounts.”)
+- Example: `User` 0..\* → 1 `Account` (“A user has one or more accounts.”)

 ### 2. Inheritance (⇑)